dbsafe/http-server-sim/README.md

 # http-server-sim
-Test HTTP Server to support integration test for applications that send HTTP requests to other components.
+HTTP Server Simulator is a .NET tool that runs a Web API simulating HTTP endpoints, supporting the development and testing of components that use HTTP.

+http-server-sim can called from the shell/command line.

 ## Executing Tests